jshivamds272/Boston-House-Price-Prediction/README.md

 # other methods of increase accuracy of dataset--

-1-Corss Validation -->Cross-validation is a resampling procedure used to evaluate machine learning models on a limited data sample.
+1-Corss Validation --> Cross-validation is a resampling procedure used to evaluate machine learning models on a limited data sample.
 The procedure has a single parameter called k that refers to the number of groups that a given data sample is to be split into.
 As such, the procedure is often called k-fold cross-validation

 ![cross val](https://user-images.githubusercontent.com/81983943/145537318-eadbc4be-1e07-48df-9d79-b99d78f56307.png)

+2- Pipeline Model--> Used models like polynomial features, standard scalar, linear regression, lasso, ridge etc to make pipeline and processed the dataset to find better accuracy.